6.2. Saving The Settings¶

 active plugins and themes, as well as their scripts and styles.
 Moreover, additional actions can

 take place, such as making an HTTP request in the background to check for updates.
 Therefore, it

 quick save button.
-Hence, it is recommended to save the settings using the quick save button.
+Hence, it is recommended to save the settings by using the quick save button.

 However, sometimes you should use the publish button.
 For example, when creating a new site, you

 should publish the site.
-Another example is when you import settings using
+Another example is when you import settings by using

 Import Settings setting (See: Import Settings).
 To load all settings into the page,

 the page has to be reloaded.

 Quick Save button saves the settings, it shows a notification indicating that the

 settings are successfully saved, as shown in Fig. 6.4.